BonsaiDen/lufa/README.md

 - Classes (not sure yet whether single or multi inheritance):

-    - With static / private / protected methods and method overloading
+    - With static / private / protected methods and method overloading(? how to mix with default params?)
-    - Methods assigned to a variable will keep the instance context
+    - Class methods assigned to a variable will keep the instance context
     - Member access via "@" instead of "this"
+    - Destructors

 - Functional features such as: